On the motivic description of truncated fundamental group rings: The composition map

 (here we use that $n>1$).
 Both induce isomorphisms on relative homology by excision.
 By Theorem \ref{thm:motivic} the left hand side is $(n-1)$-connected resp.\ $(n-2)$-connected and hence so is the right hand side.
-So if we feed this in the following fragment the long exact homology sequence of the triple $(Z,Z', Z^a_c)$,
+By feeding this in the following fragment the long exact homology sequence of the triple $(Z,Z', Z^a_c)$,